Alaska47/crime-fight/README.md

-CrimeFighter is a beautiful, modern, lightweight app that revolutionizes and modernizes crime reporting.
+CrimeFighter is a beautiful, modern, lightweight app that revolutionizes crime reporting.

 <a href="url"><img src="/img/loading.png" align="center" width="290" ></a>
 <a href="url"><img src="/img/login.png" align="center" width="290" ></a>